 Dave is an entirely mobile platform so you won’t be able to access your account from your computer.
 Instead, you will need to manage everything from either an Apple or Google device (smartphone or tablet).

-With that said, the mobile app is very easy to use.
-New users will have no trouble following the quick prompts for setup and account management, and the various alerts (text message or push notifications) make it easy to know when your account threshold has been reached.
+With that said the mobile app is very easy to use.
+New users will have no trouble following the quick prompts for setup and account management, and the various alerts (text messages or push notifications) make it easy to know when your account threshold has been reached.